ManDarkDev/ControlApplication/README.md

 Prerequisites:
-Install the latest version of python or version that is compatible with your OS Type "pip install requests" in the terminal type in "pip install flask" in the terminal
+Install the latest version of python or version that is compatible with your OS Don't forget to ensure the proper installations have been implemented Type "pip install requests" in the terminal type in "pip install flask" in the terminal